-- (a) Experience: ATPE-Aeroplane Category.
-The examiner applicant shall have at least: - (1) An ATPL with an aeroplane category rating, appropriate class rating(s) and an Instrument-Aeroplane rating. - (2) A valid flight instructor certificate with an aeroplane category rating, the appropriate class rating(s) and an Instrument-Aeroplane rating. - (3) 2,000 hours as PIC, which includes at least: - (i) 1,500 hours in aeroplanes, of which 300 hours were accrued within the past year. - (ii) 500 hours in the class of aeroplane for which the designation is sought. - (iii) 100 hours at night in aeroplanes. - (iv) 200 hours in complex aeroplanes. - (v) 100 hours of instrument flight time in actual or simulated conditions. - (vi) For authority to conduct skill tests in large or turbine-powered aeroplanes:
+(a) Experience ATPE - Aeroplane Category.
+The examiner applicant shall have at least:

-- (A) 300 hours in large or turbine-powered aeroplanes, of which 50 hours are in the type of aeroplane for which designation is sought; and - (B) 25 hours for each additional type of large aeroplane for which designation is sought. - (4) 500 hours as a flight instructor in aeroplanes which include at least: - (i) 100 hours of flight instruction given in the class of aeroplane applicable to the designation sought; - (ii) 250 hours of instrument flight instruction, of which 200 hours were given in aeroplanes; and - (iii) 150 hours flight instruction given for either a CPL(A) or ATPL(A) or an IR(A). - (b) Experience: ATPE-Helicopter Category.
-The examiner applicant shall have at least: - (1) An ATPL with a helicopter category rating, appropriate class rating(s) and an Instrument Helicopter rating. - A valid flight instructor certificate with a helicopter category rating, the appropriate class rating(s) and an Instrument-Helicopter rating. - (3) 2,000 hours as PIC, which includes at least: - (i) 1,200 hours in helicopters, of which 100 hours were accrued within the past year; - (ii) 100 hours of instrument flight time in actual or simulated conditions; and - (iii) For authority to conduct skill tests in large helicopters: - (A) 100 hours in large helicopters, of which 50 hours are in the type of helicopter for which designation is sought, and - (B) 25 hours for each additional type of large helicopter for which designation is sought. - (4) 250 hours as a flight instructor in helicopters, which include at least: - (i) 100 hours of flight instruction given in the helicopters; and - (ii) 50 hours of instrument flight instruction in helicopters. - (c) Experience: ATPE-Powered-Lift Category.
-The examiner applicant shall have at least: - (1) An ATPL with a powered-lift category rating, any applicable class rating(s) and an Instrument Powered-lift rating. - (2) A valid flight instructor certificate with a powered-lift category rating, any applicable class rating(s) and an Instrument-Powered-lift rating. - (3) 2,000 hours as PIC, which includes at least: - (i) 1,500 hours in powered-lifts, of which 300 hours were accrued within the past year; - (ii) 100 hours at night in powered-lifts; - (iii) 100 hours of instrument flight time in actual or simulated conditions; and - (iv) For authority to conduct skill tests in large or turbine-engine powered-lifts: - (A) 300 hours in large or turbine-engine powered-lifts, of which 50 hours are in the type of powered-lift for which designation is sought; and
+- (1) An ATPL(A), appropriate class rating(s), and an instrument aeroplane rating; - (2) A valid FI certificate with an aeroplane category rating, the appropriate class rating(s), and an instrument aeroplane rating; - (3) 2000 hours as PIC, including at least: - (i) 1500 hours in aeroplanes, of which 300 hours were accrued within the past year; - (ii) 500 hours in the class of aeroplane for which designation is sought; - (iii) 100 hours at night in aeroplanes; - (iv) 200 hours in complex aeroplanes; - (v) 100 hours of instrument flight time in actual or simulated conditions; - (vi) For the authority to conduct skill tests in large or turbine-powered aeroplanes; - (A) 300 hours in large or turbine-powered aeroplanes, of which 50 hours are in the type of aeroplane for which designation is sought; and - (B) 25 hours for each additional type of large aeroplane for which designation is sought; - (4) 500 hours as an FI in aeroplanes, including at least: - (i) 100 hours of flight instruction given in the class of aeroplane applicable to the designation sought; - (ii) 250 hours of instrument flight instruction, of which 200 hours were given in aeroplanes; and - (iii) 150 hours flight instruction given for a CPL(A), an ATPL(A), or an IR(A). - (b) Experience ATPE Helicopter Category.
+The examiner applicant shall have at least: - (1) An ATPL(H), appropriate class rating(s), and an instrument helicopter rating; - (2) A valid FI certificate with a helicopter category rating, the appropriate class rating(s), and an instrument helicopter rating; - (3) 2000 hours as PIC, including at least: - (i) 1200 hours in helicopters, of which 100 hours were accrued within the past year; - (ii) 100 hours of instrument flight time in actual or simulated conditions; and - (iii) For the authority to conduct skill tests in large helicopters: - (A) 100 hours in large helicopters, of which 50 hours are in the type of helicopter for which designation is sought; and - (B) 25 hours for each additional type of large helicopter for which designation is sought; - (4) 250 hours as an FI in helicopters, including at least: - (i) 100 hours of flight instruction given in helicopters; and - (ii) 50 hours of instrument flight instruction in helicopters. - (c) Experience ATPE Powered-Lift Category.
+The examiner applicant shall have at least: - (1) An ATPL(PL), any applicable class rating(s), and an instrument powered-lift rating; - (2) A valid FI certificate with a powered-lift category rating, any applicable class rating(s), and an instrument powered-lift rating; - (3) 2000 hours as PIC, including at least: - (i) 1500 hours in powered-lifts, of which 300 hours were accrued within the past year; - (ii) 100 hours at night in powered-lifts;

-- (B) 25 hours for each additional type of large aeroplane for which designation is sought. - (4) 500 hours as a flight instructor in powered-lifts, which include at least: - (i) 250 hours of instrument flight instruction, of which 200 hours were given in powered-lifts; and - (ii) 150 hours flight instruction given for either a CPL- powered-lift, ATPL powered-lift or IR-powered-lift.
+- (iii) 100 hours of instrument flight time in actual or simulated conditions; and - (iv) For the authority to conduct skill tests in large or turbine-engine powered-lifts: - (A) 300 hours in large or turbine-engine powered-lifts, of which 50 hours are in the type of powered-lift for which designation is sought; and - (B) 25 hours for each additional type of large aeroplane for which designation is sought; - (4) 500 hours as an FI in powered-lifts, including at least: - (i) 250 hours of instrument flight instruction, of which 200 hours were given in poweredlifts; and - (ii) 150 hours of flight instruction given for a CPL(PL), an ATPL(PL), or an IR(PL).

-2.3.10.6 EXPERIENCE REQUIREMENTS FOR FLIGHT INSTRUCTOR EXAMINER (FIE)
+2.3.11.6 EXPERIENCE REQUIREMENTS FOR FLIGHT INSTRUCTOR EXAMINER (FIE)